rkaysen63/PyBer_Analysis/README.md

 That aside there still may be ways to improve ride-share use in underserved areas.
 Some recommendations follow:

-1. Launch advertising campaign in app and through social mediout outlets to local ride-share customers in rural and suburban areas.
+1. Launch advertising campaign in app and through social media outlets to ride-share customers in rural and suburban areas.
-2. Develop customer survey to understand what drives consumers to use-ride share.
+2. Develop a customer survey to understand what drives consumers to use-ride share.
 Likewise develop a similar survey for drivers to see what incentives can be offered to draw more drivers to serve underserved areas.
 3. Identify peak and off-peak "seasons" and offer incentives such a fare specials to boost riders.
-4. Coordinate with event centers, museums, theaters, restaurants, cinemas, concert venues, ball parks, hotels and resorts in underserved areas to develop mutually beneficial relationship that will incentivize riders and drivers in order to boost ride-share to and from places of interest and lodging.
+4. Coordinate with event centers, museums, theaters, restaurants, cinemas, concert venues, ball parks, hotels and resorts in underserved areas to develop mutually beneficial relationships that offer incentives to both riders and drivers in order to boost ride-share to and from places of interest and lodging.

 [Back to the Table of Contents](https://github.com/rkaysen63/PyBer_Analysis/blob/master/README.md#table-of-contents)